kcuzner/led-watch/bootloader/README.md

 Upon receipt of this command, the device will proceed to program the 16 words starting at the destination address.
-In the event that less than a page needs to be written, the remaining bytes should be filled with 0xFF.
-When programming has been completed, a status report will be generated and the device returns to the reset state, being ready to accept the next command.
+In the event that less than a page needs to be written, the remaining bytes should be filled with 0x00.
+When programming has been completed, a status report will be generated and the device is ready to receive the next page.
+Upon receipt of the final, upper page command, another status report is generated and the device returns to the reset state.

+Status commands during the programming phase will contain either a valid CRC32 for any section programmed, or zeros if the section has not been programmed.
+If any error flags are set, then the device has returned to the reset state.

 ### Reading the Flash